 This effort is an interdisciplinary, cross-curricular project that will link schools in both countries.
-Students will explore the connections between cultural, economic, social and environmental issues... empowering them to make better choices about how to protect and manage natural resources.
+Students will explore the connections between cultural, economic, social, and environmental issues... empowering them to make better choices about how to protect and manage natural resources.

-- Improve teachers' abilities to facilitate student centered, inquiry based, cross curricular investigations relative to conservation education
+- Improve teachers' abilities to facilitate student-centered, inquiry-based, cross-curricular investigations relative to conservation education

-- Prepare all students to "think globally" when making personal decisions regarding their own and the planets future"
+- Prepare all students to "think globally" when making personal decisions regarding their own and the planet's future"

-The North Carolina Zoo began working in Uganda over five years ago helping local communities develop environmentally and economically sound sources of income.
+The North Carolina Zoo began working in Uganda several years ago helping local communities develop environmentally and economically sound sources of income.
 As a result, a community group known as (UCOTA) "Uganda Community Tourism Association" was formed in July 1998.
 The North Carolina Zoo continues to help fund and support this non-governmental organization which is providing hope for improving the lives of rural Ugandans and preserving Uganda's wildlife habitats and natural resources.

 UCOTA currently includes 39 communities and has over 2000 members from all parts of the country.
 UCOTA is actively training members in conservation and providing educational programs that will help develop new sources of income for area communities.

-To learn more about the North Carolina Zoo and their conservation programs visit their website.
+To learn more about the North Carolina Zoo and its conservation programs visit their website.
 Check out the UNITE Project on the website The NC Zoo UNITE Project, The UNITE Project is funded by the NC Zoological Society and the NC Zoo as well as your donations.